center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

       [INFO] 2023/08/18 17:08:13 Session created for implant b6dbd70f203515095d0ca8a5ecbb43f7
    ```

-1. The macOS implant immediately sends collected discovery information about the victim machine which is printed out in the Listerner terminal window.
+1. The macOS implant immediately sends collected discovery information about the victim machine which is printed out in the Listener terminal window.

    Expected Output:
    ```